evansodiaka/Evantech/README.md

 - full name: Evans Odiaka
 - University of Manitoba graduate in Computer Science.
 - Currently interested in web development(full stack development).
-- contact me at evansodiaka@gmail.com
+- Feel free to contact me at evansodiaka@gmail.com

 <!---
 Evantech/Evantech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.